 While the use of encryption and other cyber security products play an important part, the deployment and the policy framework around them are critical to ensure a robustly secure system.
 Modern encryption algorithms are extremely strong and typically not directly targeted.
 For this reason, cyber criminals, fraudsters and even disgruntled employees, will simply target a weak point in the system: oftentimes the end point.

 A co-founder of Becrypt, Bernard draws upon a thorough understanding of both the security market and Becrypt technology, having been Chief Technology Officer he was responsible for all aspects of product development.
 Bernard became CEO in 2008 and has led the company through significant growth, prior to Becrypt, he held a range of development and management posts within the security industry.
 Bernard has a research and lecturing background, having gained a Doctorate in Robotics, and lectured in Computer Science.

-Rake Narang: How can organisations best protect their data, effectively manage their risks, and secure network access?
+Info Security PG: How can organisations best protect their data, effectively manage their risks, and secure network access?

 Bernard Parsons: Strong data security policies and procedures are vital.
 Understanding the location of your data is equally important.
 As data location is no longer straightforward so data protection becomes much more complex.

 It is key to know what you are trying to achieve.
 First, decide your policy(ies): who has access to which data, including what can be shared with outside organizations.
 You need to balance keeping data confidential, protecting its integrity and enabling seamless data access.

 Organizations ought to think about where their data is actually stored, particularly if using Cloud technologies.
 Beyond encrypting data while in transit to, from and through the cloud, should it also be encrypted while at rest in the cloud?
 Could an ex-employee access it?
 Did you define and setup processes to ensure that this can’t happen?